OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

         default:

-        <p class=jekyll-theme-minimal scene-class-attr-comment">This attribute specifies a light path expression to output.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">This attribute specifies a light path expression to output.
 For details on light path expression syntax see:

 		https://github.com/imageworks/OpenShadingLanguage/wiki/OSL-Light-Path-Expressions